 Saturday October 18, 2014

-The 2014 Fall Float will occur on October 18, 2014.
+The 2014 Fall Float will occur on October 18, 2014 in conjunction with the Camp Kiwani's Fall Festival.
 Follow the link below for more information.